-Your imagination is all that is required as you find yourself placing beautiful flowers in ice cubes for tea, or decorating green salads and pastas for that special luncheon.
+Your imagination is all that is required as you find yourself placing beautiful flowers in ice cubes for tea, or decorating green salads and pasta for that special luncheon.

 The health benefits are all very similar to what you would receive from a cranberry.
 To find out more read Texas Rosella Harvest.

-Float the petals in beverages or arrange them on pretty desert platters.
+Float the petals in beverages or arrange them on pretty dessert platters.

 For a bonus of vitamin C, look for varieties that produce rose hips.